kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/assignment-3-energy-and-time-management-experiment.md

 This week's assignment will require you to select one of the learning context topics listed below (all are from this week’s lesson), test it out for 3 days, and submit a reflection on your experience.

 Options:

-- Breathing
-- Mindfulness
-- Sleep
-- Exercise
-- Time Blocking
-- Eisenhower Matrix
+- Breathing: Carry out the 4-7-8 breathing technique.
+- Meditation: Meditate for at least 10 minutes.
+- Movement: Carry out at least 30 minutes of moderate exercise per day.
+- Sleep: Follow the sleep hygeine checklist, and sleep at least 7 hours per night.

+## Guidance
-- Be sure to document your experience each day.
+- Document your experience during each day of the experiment.
-- After 3 days write a reflection on what went well, what won't go well, what you learned, and whether you will incorporate this thing into your life in the future (and if so, how you will incorporate it)
+- After completing the 3 days, write a reflection on what went well, what didn’t go well, what you learned, and whether you will incorporate this thing into your life in the future (and if so, how you will incorporate it).
-- Your submission can be in one of the following formats:
+- You will need to submit both the daily documentation of your experience and the reflection.
+Each of these can be in any of the following formats:
     - Written
     - Video
     - Audio

-    - Interview with a classmate
+---